 8 Attributes MIT Admission Counselors Look for in Future Students

 The Massachusetts Institute of Technology is often ranked among the country’s top universities.
 In fact, MIT ranks 4th in the U.S. News Top National Universities list.
 Despite not being in the Ivy League, this highly esteemed university is often mentioned in the same breath as this prestigious group.
 Having produced some incredibly successful graduates including heads of state, prominent researchers, famous astronauts, actors and actresses, and ground-breaking scientists, it’s understandable why MIT has such a strong reputation.
-Naturally, this leads many students to wonder what does MIT look for in applicants?
+Naturally, this leads many students to wonder what does MIT looks for in applicants?

 After all, it’s the answer to this question that will guide you while preparing to attend MIT.
 If you’re heading into high school, you have sufficient time to build your schedule and extracurriculars around these expectations.
 If you’re in the process of applying to MIT, you can cater your application to highlight specific characteristics admissions officers will be looking for when reviewing applications.
 Even if you’re a parent undergoing pre-high school consultation to prepare your child early, you’ll have a better idea of how you position your child for success when it comes time to apply to MIT.